ibm-cloud-docs/assistant-data/install-142.md

 1. Find the {{site.data.keyword.conversationshort}} service tile, and then click it.

-    The tile shows that the service is *Enabled* only if the service was added to the cluster by following the installation steps that are described earlier.
+    The tile shows that the service is *Available* only if the service was added to the cluster by following the installation steps that are described earlier.

 1. Click the *More* icon ![kebab icon](images/cp4d-vertical-kebab.png), and then click **Provision instance**.